rust-lang-nursery/rust-cookbook/src/development_tools/debugging/config_log/log-custom.md

 Firstly creates the log configuration with [`log4rs::append::file::FileAppender`] using a custom pattern from [`log4rs::encode::pattern`].

 Secondly assigns it to the [`log4rs::config::Config`] which has a root appender that uses the previously created `logfile` appender.
-Subsequently sets the default [`log::LogLevelFilter`] so that any logs with `Info` level or higher will be sent to the logger.
+Subsequently sets the default [`log::LevelFilter`] so that any logs with `Info` level or higher will be sent to the logger.

 ```rust,no_run
 # #[macro_use]